-3. People's subjective understanding of their life-worlds is important There are a number of difficulties with actually capturing the way in which people subjectively experience their 'life-worlds.'
+People's subjective understanding of their life-worlds is important З. There are a number of difficulties with actually capturing the way in which people subjectively experience their 'life-worlds.'
 However it is nonetheless necessary to recognise that people experience their particular situations in myriad forms, and from this basis aspire to different goals.
 This insight should be built into the research project.
 The aim is not to correlate provision of certain material conditions with satisfaction with those conditions, but rather to gain a rich picture of what actually matters to people.
 We are speaking fundamentally about trying to understand how people create 'quality relationships to the world', and the ingredients necessary for this endeavour.
 Blindness to that 'flash of revelation at what we are from the inside out' (Firouz 2002: 288) will lead to a profound disconnection between internal and external appraisals of the same situation.
-Indeed such disconnection could lead to unwitting removal by policy makers of the conditions necessary for a subjective sense of well-being to thrive."
+Indeed such disconnection could lead to unwitting removal by policy makers of the conditions necessary for a subjective sense of wellbeing to thrive.4 vital.
+It is not possible to fully know 'the unique random blend5 of other human beings.
+Furthermore, acknowledge of the fact that many values are incommensurable is crucial.

 It is possible to establish some degree of correlation between markers such as gender (others include race, disability etc.) and how people experience their world.
-At the same time acceptance of 'puzzle' and 'strangeness' is vital.
-It is not possible to fully know 'the unique random blend' of other human beings.
-Furthermore, acknowledge of the fact that many values are incommensurable is crucial.
+At the same time acceptance of 'puzzle' and 'strangeness' is

-This has tremendous implications for social certification and social labelling initiatives, among others.
+4 This has tremendous implications for social certification and social labelling initiatives, among others.